preactjs/preact-www/content/en/guide/v10/switching-to-preact.md

 ## Portals

-In rare circumstances you may want to continue rendering into a different DOM node.
+Using `createPortal()`, you can add rendering results to the DOM node outside the component at rendering.
 The target DOM node **must** be present before attempting to render into it.

 ```html
 <html>